Some algebraic structures in KPZ universality: Determinantal measures, Fredholm determinants and asymptotics

 Let us start with a discussion on spatial correlations.
 In the previous paragraphs we saw how to obtain the scaling limit of the law of the last passage percolation time from $(1,1)$ to a fixed point $(N,N)$.
 In particular, in the case of exponential passage times we just checked that

 with $\sff,\sigma$ explicitly computed.
-However, one is also interested in spatial correlations and a rigorous statement of the asymptotics of the type of \eqref{GUEasy}.
+The analogous result also holds in the case of geometrically distributed weights after the proper adjustments of the parameters $\sff, \sigma, \rho$ (see also Theorem \ref{thm:airy} below).
+Furthermore, one is interested in spatial correlations and a rigorous statement of the asymptotics of the type of \eqref{GUEasy}.
 Cast in the framework of last passage percolation one is interested to know if there is a limit as $N\to\infty$ of the process

-for suitable constants $\sff, \sigma, \rho$ (in the case of exponential weights, $\sff,\sigma$ should be as computed in the previous section).
-It turns out \cite{J03} that (for explicitly computable constants $\sff,\sigma,\rho$) the process \eqref{2/3-LPP} converges to the process $ \big\{ \Ai_2(z)-z^2\big\}_{z\in\bbR}$, where $\Ai_2(z)$ is the so-called {\bf Airy-two} process, originally introduced by Pr\"ahofer and Spohn \cite{PS02}.
+for suitable constants $\sff, \sigma, \rho$. .
+It turns out \cite{J03} that (for explicitly computable constants $\sff,\sigma,\rho$) the process \eqref{2/3-LPP} converges to the process $ \big\{ \Ai_2(z)-z^2\big\}_{z\in\bbR}$, where $\Ai_2(z)$ is the so-called {\rm ${\bf Airy}_2$} process, originally introduced by Pr\"ahofer and Spohn \cite{PS02}.
 The ``two\,'' here refers to the link with eigenvalue statistics of GUE random matrices which are characterised by a parameter $\beta=2$.
-The Airy-two process is a stationary, continuous process and the distribution of its one-point marginal coincides with the Tracy-Widom GUE law.
+The ${\rm Airy}_2$ process is a stationary, continuous process and the distribution of its one-point marginal coincides with the Tracy-Widom GUE law.
 Its finite dimensional distributions are given by

-where for $\ell=1,...,k$ we define $f(z_\ell,u):=\ind_{\{u\geq \xi_\ell\}}$ and $K_{{\rm Airy}_2}^{\rm ext}$ is the {\bf extended $\text{Airy}_2$ kernel} defined by
+where for $\ell=1,...,k$ we define $\chi_\xi(z_\ell,u):=\ind_{\{u\geq \xi_\ell\}}$ and $K_{{\rm Airy}_2}^{\rm ext}$ is the {\bf extended $\text{Airy}_2$ kernel,} defined by

 with $Ai(\cdot)$ being the Airy function.
-The expansion of the Fredholm determinant in \eqref{def:airy} writes as
+The expansion of the Fredholm determinant in \eqref{def:airy} may be written as